joachimwolff/sparse-neighbors-search/README.md

-# Approximate nearest neighbors search on sparse datasets
+# Approximate k-nearest neighbors search on sparse datasets
 ========
-With minHashNearestNeighbors it is possible to search the k-nearest neighbors inside a sparse data structure.
+With MinHash and WTA-Hash from the bioinf-learn package it is possible to search the approximate k-nearest neighbors within a sparse data structure.
+It works best for very high dimensional and very sparse datasets, e.g. one million dimensions and 400 non-zero feature ids on average.

 To use it:

-    from neighborsMinHash import MinHash
+    from bioinf_learn import MinHash
     minHash = MinHash()
     minHash.fit(X)
     minHash.kneighbors(return_distance=False)